Comparison inequalities and fastest-mixing Markov chains: Fastest mixing on a path. Fastest mixing on a path

-We are now prepared to complete the proof of \refT{T:pathmain}. \begin{proof}[Proof of \refT{T:pathmain}] Because the cdf inequality~\eqref{cdfs} holds when either~$t$ is even or (by \refL{L:1.3}) when $t + i$ is even, we need only establish the asserted majorization when~$t$ is odd and~$i$ is even.
-Indeed, in that case using \refL{L:1.2}(d) we have
+We are now prepared to complete the proof of Theorem~\ref{Tpathmain}. \begin{pf*}{Proof of Theorem~\ref{Tpathmain}} Because the c.d.f. inequality (\ref{cdfs}) holds when either $t$ is even or (by Lemma~\ref{L13}) when $t + i$ is even, we need only establish the asserted majorization when $t$ is odd and $i$ is even.
+Indeed, in that case using Lemma~\ref{L12}(d) we have